Nikhil29112002/Data-Analysis-Dasboard-Power-BI/README.md

 - Are there any noticeable seasonal trends?

 ## 🔄 Process to Create the Sales Dashboard:
-📥 Data Collection:
+📥 Data Collection
 - Gather e-commerce sales data including amount, profit, quantity, customer details, states, payment modes, and product categories.

-🧹 Data Cleaning:
+🧹 Data Cleaning
 - Remove duplicates, fix errors, and ensure all fields (like dates, categories, states) are consistent and properly formatted.

-📊 Data Analysis:
+📊 Data Analysis
   Use formulas or tools to calculate key metrics like:
 - Total Sales Amount
 - Total Profit
 - Quantity Sold
 - Average Order Value (AOV)

-📈 Data Visualization:
+📈 Data Visualization
   Create graphs and charts such as:
 - Bar charts (Profit by Month, Sales by Customer)
 - Pie charts (Quantity by Category, Payment Mode)
 - Maps or bars for state-wise performance

-📌 Dashboard Design:
+📌 Dashboard Design
 - Arrange visuals in a clear, easy-to-read layout using tools like Excel, Power BI, or Tableau.
 Add filters (by quarter or state) for interactive analysis.

-✅ Review & Insights:
+✅ Review & Insights
 - Final check to ensure accuracy, followed by identifying key business insights and trends from the dashboard.

 ## Dashboard

 ![vinda store](https://github.com/Nikhil29112002/Data-Analysis-Dasboard-Power-BI/blob/main/MADHAV%20ECOMMERCE%20SALES.png)

+## 🔍 Project Insight
+The dashboard revealed that Clothing is the most sold category, and Printers and Bookcases generate the highest profit.
+Maharashtra and Madhya Pradesh are the top-performing states in terms of sales.
+Cash on Delivery (COD) is the most preferred payment method.
+Profits are highest in January and December, while May and June show low or negative profits.
+These insights can help in making better marketing, inventory, and sales strategy decisions.